 Our poster is 18" x 24" on durable white plastic.
 It is Inez Milholland Boissevain leading the first Woman Suffrage Procession in Washington, D.C. on March 3, 1913, the day before Woodrow Wilson's Inauguration.
 She is wearing a crown and a long white cape riding atop a white horse named Gray Dawn.
 Like her Father, who was the first Treasurer of the NAACP, she was a supporter of the NAACP, she was a supporter of the rights of blacks as well as women.
 She was also a pacifist and was on Henry Ford's Peace Ship in late 1915.
-She was on a speaking tour for women's rights in 1916 as a member of the National Woman's Party throughout the western states and collapsed and died.
+She was a member of the National Woman's Party and was on a speaking tour for women's rights in 1916 throughout the western states and, tragically collapsed and died.
 She was born in New York on August 6, 1886.